Gremlin4544/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    A fully responsive website automatically scales to fit the device screen size.
+On smaller screens such as mobile phones or tablets, the content is stacked on top of each so that when a user scrolls down.
+For wide screens the content is laid out in rows.

+    An adaptive website uses media queries to identify specifi device sizes and adapts the website optimized for that size screen.
+If a new dive size is introduced then the code has to be updated every time.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means coding your designs to fit mobile or tablet screens first then design for desktops.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+   It makes the font size 10px so that it is easier to convert units to rem.

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing is shorthand to vanilla css.
+Code is written inside of selectors - "nesting" so that code for each section of the html is easily found.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Favourite concept would be nesting.
+Mixins used to give me trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.